Start Baseball Right

 The Alternative Tee Ball Experience

-We have created Start Baseball Right: The Alternative Tee Ball Game to help kids and parent-coaches make their introductory experience with baseball more fun and engaging.
-The problem is that to most people who don't know baseball well, all they see is a bunch of standing around and it can appear slow at times.
+Coach Baseball Right created Start Baseball Right: The Alternative Tee Ball Game to help parent-coaches make their kids' introductory experience with baseball more fun and engaging.
+The problem is that to most people who don’t know baseball well, all they see is a bunch of standing around and it can appear slow at times.

 The truth is an incredible amount of thinking and even more exciting plays that can happen!
 To develop this level of an appreciation, love and understanding of the game of baseball takes a lifetime.
 Unfortunately, baseball faces a new challenge.
 Getting kids to stick around for these great moments.
 The key to this success is to start kids off with a great and fun experience!

 Never before has life offered kids so many other alternatives to do things.

 I had lunch with a mom of a 7 year old that told me, “my son loves to play baseball, when its his turn…when he’s not up to bat he’s bored out of his mind and playing in the dirt not paying any attention to what’s going on.”
 Our friend John O'Sullivan at Changing the Game Project writes about "Why Kids Quit Sports? on his blog here.

 If you were a kid in today’s world, what would you rather do, play the newest and greatest video game in air conditioning or go to the ballpark on a 90 degree day and be uncomfortable and bored standing around waiting for ‘your turn’ as the baseball coach hits one ground ball at a time to the entire team.
 That’s great for the player that’s fielding the ball, but for every other kid they are just standing around not doing anything…being bored and thinking about how they would rather be playing video games or doing something else.

 We have to give our kids a better first experience with the game.